wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 <!-- begin box info -->
 Polling behavior can be adjusted by the `pollingOptions` parameter when [creating an instance](#creating-an-instance) of the service.
 <!-- end -->

+### Best Practices and Recommendations

+For optimal server performance, consider adjusting polling intervals based on your application's requirements.
+For instance, when push notifications are enabled, it's advisable to double the polling interval to minimize server load.

 ## Approve an Operation